TahaGitHub/ChatApp-Nodejs-Reactjs/README.md

 Now we have two terminal, let's run both Server and GUI projects:
 - In first terminal we have to install packages by `npm --prefix ./back-end-nodejs/ install` and run to project by `npm --prefix ./back-end-nodejs/ start`

-- In second terminal we also have to install and run project with same install & run previous commands but with other project's directory `npm --prefix ./front-end-reactjs/ install` & `npm --prefix ./front-end-reactjs/ start`.
+- In second terminal we also have to install and run project with same install and run previous commands but with other project's directory `npm --prefix ./front-end-reactjs/ install` && `npm --prefix ./front-end-reactjs/ start`.

 Without any error, you must see **Listening to 30003** when server running and **webpack compiled successfully** when React GUI running.